Fighting Man of the Plains: Plot

 Jim Dancer (Scott) is one of Quantrill's Raiders and a close friend of Jesse James (Robertson).
 They are involved in the Lawrence Massacre, during which Dancer kills Theodore Slocum after mistaking him for his brother Bert Slocum (Kelley), the man responsible for the death of Dancer's own brother.
 Theodore Slocum's daughter Evelyn (Taylor) witnesses the killing and learns Dancer's name but cannot later recognise him.
 After the Civil War ends, Dancer becomes a wanted outlaw and is eventually captured by detective George Cummings (Millican).
 Dancer learns from Cummings that he killed the wrong Slocum.
-While they are crossing a river by ferry near Lanyard, Kansas, the boat is hit by a storm surge which panics the horses.
+They come to a river crossing near Lanyard, Kansas, the man in charge of the barge notices the cuffs around Dancers hands and winks at him.
+As they bring the horses onto the barge and get moving, the oarsman slaps the horse in the rear with the paddle which panics the horses.
 Cummings is hit by a hoof and falls overboard, taking Dancer with him as they are handcuffed together.
 Cummings drowns and Dancer, still shackled to him, collapses on the riverbank.

 They are found by Lanyard citizens next day, including gambler Dave Oldham (Jory) and saloonkeeper Florence Peel (Nigh).
 Dancer says he is Cummings and that his captive has drowned.
 Dave and Florence know he is lying but stay quiet for the present.
 As Cummings, Dancer retires from the detective agency and becomes a railroad worker.
 He is in Lanyard when the line is completed and discovers that his enemy Bert Slocum is the town boss who owns most of the property there.
 When a group of cowboys go on the rampage and try to assault Evelyn, Dancer rescues her and is obliged to outdraw and kill the ringleader.
 The townsfolk plead with him to become Town Marshal but he refuses.
 Dave and Florence confront him and tell him they know he is not Cummings so he agrees to take office.